 [Print version of this transcript]

-This is the edited transcript of Dennis Small’s opening words to introduce Panel 3, Sept.
+This is the edited transcript of Helga Zepp-LaRouche’s Keynote address to Panel 3, Sept.
 11, 2022, of the Schiller Institute’s Sept.
 10-11 Conference, “Inspiring Humanity To Survive the Greatest Crisis in World History.”
-Mr. Small is the head of the Advisory Committee of the LaRouche Legacy Foundation (LLF).
-The full video of Panel 3 is available is here.
+Mrs. LaRouche is the founding director of the LaRouche Legacy Foundation.
+The full video of Panel 3 is available here.

 Hello, good day!
 I’m extremely proud and happy to have the fantastic task to announce to you, the participants of this conference commemorating the 100th birthday of Lyndon LaRouche, my late husband, and the world, the opening of the digital library of his work, both in written, audio, and video forms.
 This means that from now on, students and scholars, as well as ordinary citizens, will have access to his enormous production of ideas.

 This is absolutely revolutionary, because the international oligarchy has run a huge concerted international operation to suppress not only his writings, but even his existence.
 Maybe only historians will find out one day how that was the most elaborate operation to suppress the ideas of an individual ever.
 So now, in every country around the globe, people will be able to access, eventually—and I disagree with Dennis Small in terms of the number of books; I think it will be hundreds of books, thousands of articles, numerous recorded speeches and lectures.
 What will you find when you do that?
 Well, many people who knew him personally have stated repeatedly that he was the most educated, most knowledgeable person they ever met.